fish-shell/fish-shell/sphinx_doc_src/index.rst

 - ``fish_ambiguous_width`` controls the computed width of ambiguous East Asian characters.
 This should be set to 1 if your terminal emulator renders these characters as single-width (typical), or 2 if double-width.

-- ``fish_escape_delay_ms`` overrides the default timeout of 300ms (default key bindings) or 10ms (vi key bindings) after seeing an escape character before giving up on matching a key binding.
+- ``fish_escape_delay_ms`` overrides the default timeout of 30ms after seeing an escape character before giving up on matching a key binding.
 See the documentation for the <a href='bind.html#special-case-escape'>bind</a> builtin command.
 This delay facilitates using escape as a meta key.

 - ``fish_greeting``, the greeting message printed on startup.